 How long is a Seeing Eye Dog’s working life?

-A typical Seeing Eye Dog works for about nine to ten years before they get too old and need to retire.
+A typical Seeing Eye Dog works for about eight to ten years before they get too old and need to retire.
 However, this can vary from dog to dog.

 What happens if I have problems with the service I’ve received?

 If a problem should arise, we ask you to discuss this with your instructor.
-If this isn’t resolved to your satisfaction, we would ask you to contact our Client Service Manager.
+If this isn’t resolved to your satisfaction, we would ask you to contact our Chief Instructor.

 If you would like to remain anonymous, you can refer any issues to our Client Services Advisory Committee, which comprises independent Seeing Eye Dog and other Vision Australia Mobility users.